 Artist: Career Education for Professional Artists

-Professional artists have different career options that depend on their field of interest.
-Many individuals choose to earn a bachelor's degree at either an art school or a traditional college, although some careers may require additional education.
+Professional artists have a variety of career options that depend on their field of interest.
+While talent is the main requirement, many individuals choose to earn bachelor's or master's degrees offered by art schools and traditional colleges.
+Some careers may require additional education.

 Educational Requirements for Professional Artists

 According to the U.S. Bureau of Labor Statistics (BLS), many artists develop their skills through a bachelor's or master's degree program in art or design (www.bls.gov).
 These programs incorporate coursework in art techniques, history of art and other subjects in the humanities with hands-on learning, often leading to the completion of a portfolio.

 Students may consider traditional colleges and independent art schools.
 Independent art schools offer Bachelor of Arts (B.A.) and Bachelor of Fine Arts (BFA) degree programs in specific professional areas, such as illustration or photography, which many traditional colleges may not offer.
 Independent schools can offer students benefits such as on-campus museums, continuing education and visiting professionals.

 Individuals interested in administrative jobs or teaching at colleges may need to complete a Master of Fine Arts (MFA) degree program.
 These programs allow students flexibility with extensive studio and professional practice sessions.
 Some MFA programs offer students the opportunity to prepare a graduate exhibition or portfolio rather than a thesis.